w0lf-s/monitor-rainmeter/README.md

 # monitor-rainmeter
-a sci-fi rainmeter that has system diagnostics and clock + calendar
+a sci-fi rainmeter that has system diagnostics and clock